-With the summer box office season coming to a close and the fall TV season heating up, what better time to recognize running events that pay tribute to the big and small screen?
-Join us as we say “hooray for Hollywood” with our rundown of movie- and TV-themed races, where the celluloid hits the road.
-And if you’ve run any of these events, we’d love for you to post your review.
-Lights, camera, action!
+Awards season is in full swing — with the Golden Globes behind us and the Oscars still to come, what better time to recognize running events that pay tribute to the big and small screens?
+Grab your popcorn and join us as we say “Hooray for Hollywood” with our rundown of movie- and TV-themed races.
+Lights, camera, ACTION!

 Screenland 5K – Culver City, CA